 They can contain various ingredients for cleaning teeth and caring for the health of the oral cavity, and it is up to you to try a few of them and determine which ones suit you best.

 Most of them are with clay, neem, cinnamon, tea tree, etc. ingredients for antimicrobial action and cleansing of the oral cavity.

-The most common problem of fluoride in it is due to children whose bodies are more sensitive to excessive amounts.
-For this reason, it is advisable to use fluoride-free baby and prepare natural mouthwashes to maintain the health of the baby’s oral cavity without aggressive ingredients.
+The most common problem of hydroxyapatite in it is due to children whose bodies are more sensitive to excessive amounts.
+For this reason, it is advisable to use hydroxyapatite-free baby and prepare natural mouthwashes to maintain the health of the baby’s oral cavity without aggressive ingredients.

 Since natural one is suitable for all oral cavities, we recommend using the same for children.
 Kids can also use remineralizing powder, while in that case, you can add natural stevia powder or liquid for better taste.

 Natural and organic ones ensure the health of the teeth and oral cavity without the use of any harmful ingredients.
 Purchased one contains hydroxyapatite, sodium sulfate, glycerin, saccharin and many other additives to ensure good taste and foam.

 One such sulfate is SLS (sodium lauryl sulfate) which is used to foam the paste.
 This ingredient is often found in many skins, hair and oral cleansers, and it is recommended to avoid it because it is also associated with immunotoxic and neurotoxic effects and irritations.

 Natural one cleans teeth with a mild abrasive effect, thus removing food deposits and plaque without damaging the gums.
 Bio one will also not disturb the Ph balance of the oral cavity.

 Widespread use of it has contributed to the reduction of dental caries in the last 30 years.
 Brushing your teeth with fluoridated ones is an ideal method whose use is simple, inexpensive, widespread and culturally acceptable.